8 Days Rongai Route

 Day 7 – Marangu Park Gate – Back to Arusha:

 After breakfast, a steady descent takes you down through moorland to Mandara Hut (8,900 ft).
-We then continue descending through lovely lush forest on a good path to the Kilimanjaro National Park Gate at Marangu (6,000 ft) where are transferred to Outpost Lodge Arusha or similar hotel in order to stay overnight on Bed and Breakfast basis.
+We then continue descending through lovely lush forest on a good path to the Kilimanjaro National Park Gate at Marangu (6,000 ft) where are transferred to Tulia Boutique Hotel & Spa to overnight on Bed and Breakfast basis.

 Day 8 – Departure Transfer: